-Since the mineral museum has a comfortable new home and the use of the Quincy Hill property falls more naturally in line with the mission of the Quincy Mine Hoist Association, Michigan Tech’s Board of Control has voted to sell that property back to the QMHA.
+Since the mineral museum has a comfortable new home and the use of the Quincy Hill property falls more naturally in line with the mission of the Quincy Mine Hoist Association, Michigan Tech’s Board of Trustees has voted to sell that property back to the QMHA.
 The association board has voted unanimously to buy it back for $1.00 (one dollar) .

 “The Quincy Mine Hoist Association agrees that the A.E.
 Seaman Mineral Museum should be on the Michigan Tech campus,” said Dave Jukuri, president of the QMHA.
 “Michigan Tech and the Association have cooperated on many projects and will continue to do so.
 If we eventually sell the Quincy Hill property, the proceeds will go to help provide scholarships for metallurgy, mining, geology and minerals studies at Michigan Tech.”

 Michigan Technological University (www.mtu.edu) is a leading public research university developing new technologies and preparing students to create the future for a prosperous and sustainable world.
 Michigan Tech offers more than 130 undergraduate and graduate degree programs in engineering; forest resources; computing; technology; business; economics; natural, physical and environmental sciences; arts; humanities; and social sciences.